-You'll engage in a consulting project to design and execute a development plan (DP) for a client.
+You will engage in a consulting project to design and execute a development plan (DP) for a client.
 You are encouraged to select a client near where you live and align the project with local community interests.
-The outcome of the capstone experience includes an optional presentation at the Sustainable Development Solutions Network annual conference.
+Although more challenging, the client stakeholders may be located in any country.
+The outcome of the capstone experience includes an optional presentation at the International Conference on Sustainable Development.

-You complete the on-campus capstone course during the three-week summer term, where housing is available for an additional fee.
-If residing locally (New England), you have the option to complete the on-campus capstone during the 15-week fall or spring semester.
+International students who require a student visa complete the on-campus capstone course during the three-week summer term, where housing is available for an additional fee.
+If residing in the United States, students have the option to complete the on-campus capstone during the three-week summer term or during the 15-week fall or spring semester.

 International Students Who Need a Student Visa

 To meet the on-campus requirement, you study with us in the summer.
 You can easily request an I-20 for the F-1 student visa through Harvard Summer School to complete the three-week capstone.
 For more information, see the important visa information on International Student Study Options.

 Earn Your Way In